 Coffee with Leadership Goes Online

 Launched in 2017, Coffee with Leadership is a longstanding monthly tradition at Karsun.
 During this open discussion, executive leadership hosts a small gathering with frontline team members.
 In this open forum anyone may share their experiences, make suggestions or discuss opportunities to improve work at Karsun.
-This year saw a transition to a remote format for Coffee with Leadership and the addition of a second monthly Brunch with Leadership group expanding the diversity of feedback across management levels.
+This year saw a transition to a remote format for Coffee with Leadership and the addition of a second monthly Brunch with Leadership group expanding the breadth of feedback across management levels.
 We included these breakfasts in Karsun’s new remote environment to ensure all employees have the opportunity to contribute to our vision for growth.

 DataOps NoVa Launches Virtual Series